pyrustic/shared/README.md

 ```

 ### Temporary data
-Setting a boolean can enable temporary mode, so a document can only be created and used while the application is running, and then safely deleted when the application closes:
+Setting the `temporary` boolean can enable temporary mode, so a document can only be created and used while the application is running, and then safely deleted when the application closes:

 ```python
 from shared import Document

 # access 'my-data.json'
 document = Document("my-data.json", temporary=True)